shivannirai/RoutinizerApp/README.md

 # RoutinizerApp# RoutinizerApp
 ### :one: Introduction
 Routinizer App is an Android app created with Java in Android Studio.
 This app simplifies daily life by offering timers, to-do lists, and reminders.
 Powered by Firebase for real-time data storage, Routinizer helps users organize tasks, build habits, and optimize their routines.
 Stay productive and reach your goals effortlessly with Routinizer.
-###2️⃣:Hardware Specification<br>
+### :two: Specifications
+Hardware Specifications:<br>
-✔ Processor - Intel Pentium IV.
+✔ Processor - Intel Pentium IV.<br>
-✔ Processor Speed – 1.40 GHz.
+✔ Processor Speed – 1.40 GHz.<br>
-✔ RAM – 2 GB or above.
+✔ RAM – 2 GB or above.<br>
-✔ Monitor resolution - A color monitor with a minimum resolution of 1000*700 Software Specification<br>
+✔ Monitor resolution - A color monitor with a minimum resolution of 1000*700 <br>
+Software Specifications:<br>
-✔ Operating System: Windows / LINUX / any operating system that supports a browser.
+✔ Operating System: Windows / LINUX / any operating system that supports a browser.<br>
-✔ Language used: JAVA
+✔ Language used: JAVA<br>
 ✔ Database: Firebase

 ### :three: Architecture Diagram